 - Set up disaster recovery of on-premises VMware virtual machines or physical servers to a secondary site

 Hence, these are the steps and measures that you need to take while you are preparing for the AZ-104 certification.
-The aspirants need to possess conceptual as well as practical knowledge for answering most of the questions.
+The aspirants need to possess conceptual as well as practical knowledge to answer most of the questions.
 You should get some hands-on with the Azure platform to gain some real-time experience.
 Whatever resources you follow for the exam preparation for Azure certifications, it is recommended to start your preparation with the official page.

 Check out Azure Practice Exams on our Marketplace.
 You can ask questions from Azure professionals in our forums.
 We love to interact 🙂